pcorwin/BranchPrediction/README.md

 ## About

-Python programs that simulate common branhc prediciton methods for memory access by UNIX-based operating systems.
+Python programs that simulate common branch prediciton methods for memory access by UNIX-based operating systems.
 Completed in 2021 as part of a course in Operating Systems at the University of Vermont.